Antibiotic Stewardship

 Why should I report my antibiotic start data to DPH?

 Antibiotic Tracking is a CDC Core Element of Antibiotic Stewardship.
-We will create benchmarking reports so you can see how your antibiotic use compares to other similar facilities in the state.
+Quarterly antibiotic start benchmarking reports allow you to assess how your antibiotic use compares to other similar facilities in the state.
 These reports can be used to start an essential conversation about responsible antibiotic use with leadership at your facility.

 When do I report?